 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): Services to treat kidney disease (continued) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Complete that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Services to treat kidney disease (continued) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-SilverSneakers® (Fitness) SilverSneakers can help you live a healthier, more active life through fitness and social connection.
+SilverSneakers can help you live a healthier, more active life through fitness and social connection.
 You are covered for a fitness benefit through SilverSneakers at participating locations.
 You have access to instructors who lead specially designed group exercise classes.
 At participating locations nationwide, you can take classes plus use exercise equipment and other amenities.
-Additionally, SilverSneakers FLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks). \$0 for SilverSneakers® comprehensive fitness program.
+Additionally, SilverSneakers FLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
+SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVE, SilverSneakers On-Demand TM and our mobile app, SilverSneakers GO TM . \$0 for SilverSneakers® comprogram. nprehensive fitness